scotthowson/ROG-STRIX-Z790-A-GAMING-WIFI-Intel-i9-13900k-RX-6800-XT-OpenCore-1.0.2/README.md

 # OpenCore 0.9.4 macOS Ventura Hackintosh
-A Hackintosh EFI & guide for macOS Ventura & Sonoma (WIP)
+A Hackintosh EFI & guide for macOS Ventura & Sonoma: Unveiling Soon! 🚀
  ![Alt text](desktop.png)

+Welcome to my Raptor Lake Hackintosh Repository!

+Whether you're a seasoned Hackintosh enthusiast or a curious newcomer, this repository offers a meticulously curated guide, drivers, and tools, all rigorously tested and fine-tuned for seamless compatibility, stability, and peak performance.
+Trust me as your go-to source for maximizing your Raptor Lake-based Hackintosh system's potential!

+Stay tuned for an exciting revelation that will transform your computing experience.
+Sonoma is on the horizon, and it's bringing innovation, power, and style like never before.

+Prepare to be amazed! 🔥 #SonomaIsComing

 # Screenshots:
 About this Mac: